 Tokenization and Special Tokens

-BERT uses WordPiece tokenization, which splits rare words into subword pieces so the vocabulary stays a manageable size (about 30,522 tokens for bert-base-uncased).
+BERT uses WordPiece tokenization.
+It splits rare words into subword pieces.
+This keeps the vocabulary at a manageable size, about 30,522 tokens for bert-base-uncased.
 A subword that continues a previous token is marked with ##, as in Talk + ##ie.

 Two special tokens frame every input:

-[CLS]is prepended to the sequence.
-Its final hidden state acts as an aggregate representation of the whole input — this is what classification heads read from.[SEP]separates segments (for example, two sentences in a question-answering pair) and marks the end of the input.
+[CLS]is added at the start of the sequence.
+Its final hidden state acts as a summary of the whole input.
+This is what classification heads read from.[SEP]separates segments, for example two sentences in a question-answering pair.
+It also marks the end of the input.

-A typical encoded input therefore looks like [CLS] the movie was great [SEP], converted to integer IDs, with an attention mask marking which positions are real tokens versus padding.
+So a typical encoded input looks like [CLS] the movie was great [SEP].
+This is then converted to integer IDs.
+An attention mask marks which positions are real tokens and which are padding.

 How BERT Is Pretrained

-BERT learns language from huge unlabeled corpora (Wikipedia and BookCorpus) using two self-supervised tasks — no human labels required.
+BERT learns language from huge unlabeled corpora like Wikipedia and BookCorpus.
+It uses two self-supervised tasks.
+No human labels are required.

 Masked Language Modeling (MLM)

-About 15% of the input tokens are randomly replaced with a [MASK] token, and BERT must predict the original word from the surrounding context on both sides.
-Because it has to fill in blanks using left and right context, the model is forced to learn genuinely bidirectional representations.
+About 15% of the input tokens are randomly replaced with a [MASK] token.
+BERT must then predict the original word from the context on both sides.
+It has to fill in the blanks using both left and right context.
+This forces the model to learn truly two-way representations.

 Next-Sentence Prediction (NSP)

-BERT is also given pairs of sentences and must predict whether the second sentence actually follows the first.
-This teaches relationships between sentences, which helps tasks like question answering and natural-language inference.
+BERT is also given pairs of sentences.
+It must predict whether the second sentence really follows the first.
+This teaches relationships between sentences.
+That helps tasks like question answering and natural-language inference.

 In masked language modeling, BERT predicts hidden tokens using context from both directions.